 How to Become FedRAMP Authorized: The 2 Approaches

-As a FedRAMP Third Party Assessment Organization (3PAO), the Schellman team doesn’t actually participate until later in this process.
+As a FedRAMP Third Party Assessment Organization (3PAO), the Schellman team doesn’t actually participate until later in this process, no matter which of these you choose to pursue.
 We do not provide consulting or preparatory services—just the assessments—but we’ve had enough conversations with clients who have all come at this in different ways that we have a thorough understanding of all your options.

-There are two ways to receive ATO, and after reading this article, you’ll feel more comfortable in choosing a way forward because of the clear pros and cons we'll present to each approach.
-You'll have a better sense of which direction suits you best and be that much closer to providing cloud services to the government and becoming FedRAMP authorized.
+So, in this article, we're going to explain the two ways you can receive ATO, including the clear pros and cons for each approach that will make you feel more comfortable choosing a way forward. as you'll have a better sense of which direction suits you best, making you that much closer to providing cloud services to the government and becoming FedRAMP authorized.

 The 2 Approaches to Becoming FedRAMP Authorized